andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 assume that each of the women in the company has endured unwanted abuses however large or small that weighed on their decision to perform this piece.

-A few times during breaks the topic of nudity would get brought up.
-Each woman had a different perspective, a different mindset, a different journey.
-And each time this topic was broached, I realized it was time for me to shut the fuck up and listen and learn.

 I'm not brave for walking naked in a room full of people.
 Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are.
 And I respect and admire them for it.

+Throughout the rehearsal process we naturally discussed the nudity from time to time.
+Each woman had a different perspective, a different mindset, a different journey.
+And each time this topic was broached, I realized it was time for me to shut the fuck up and listen and learn.

+The most difficult part for most of the women was separating the nudity from sexuality.
+Because of what I would argue is a puritanical societal viewpoint, nudity & sexuality are intimately intertwined.
+Untying that Gordian knot is the most difficult part for the women in the performance.
+But once they were able to make that cognitive transition it took some of the power from the nudity.
+When everybody fosters a desexualized environment it allows us to recognize that we're simply expressing ourselves with our *bodies*.

+Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and creak and groan and grow hair in the worst places and lose hair in the best.

+The collective agreement to foster an open-minded environment quickly led to the nude section, at least in my opinion, being pretty matter-of-fact.
+I'm sure the fact that we are scrambling to rip off all our clothes as quickly as humanly possible while remembering our steps for the next pass has at least something to to with it.
+But as I stated earlier, everybody comported themselves in the most professional way possible.
+The nudity was always going to be as big or small of a deal as we made it.
+And we approached it with a matter-of-fact pragmatism that took the power away from it.

 Circling back to
 <a href="/entroper/2023_06-this_land/01-you_should_do_this.html?id=red-sparrow" target="_blank" rel="noopener noreferrer">Red Sparrow</a>,